GingerBreadSketchy/GingerBotMD/README.md

 ```
 1-After scanning a file will be sent on your whatsapp named session.json and save it.
-2-Fork this repository and upload the file on your new repository
+2- You should Fork this repository and upload the file on your new repository
 ```

 ## `SETTINGS`

--open config.json and edit all your info
+open setting.json and edit all your info

 ## ` BUILDPACKS`